-AOBRD, or Automatic On-Board Recording Device records a commercial driver’s Hours of Service and is essentially an earlier version of the modern ELD.
+AOBRD, or Automatic On-Board Recording Device is an earlier version of the modern ELD that connects to a vehicle’s engine to record a commercial driver’s Hours of Service (HOS).
 Both solutions need to be plugged into the vehicle’s ECM port to automatically record HoS data but the main difference is that AOBRD’s record and display much less data compared to ELD’s and may not meet all the requirements specified in the ELD mandate

 Yes.
 AOBRD’s have been grandfathered by the ELD mandate until December 2019.
 This means that fleets already using them can continue to do so until December 16th, 2019, at which point they will need to transition to ELD’s.